yuvaldori/gigaspaces-wiki-jekyll/xap100sec/securing-the-transport-layer-(using-ssl).markdown

 - Block-based filter - for encryption network filters.
 These filters do support a handshake phase.

 {% info %}
-For now, GigaSpaces supports only one communication filter, and this filter is applied to all the connections in the JVM.
+For now, XAP supports only one communication filter, and this filter is applied to all the connections in the JVM.
 {%endinfo%}

 # Usage

 The way to load and enable the communication filter, is by setting the system property `com.gs.lrmi.filter.factory`.
 The value should be the `communication filter factory` class name.

-For example, to use an SSL communication filter, run GigaSpaces with:
+For example, to use an SSL communication filter, run XAP with:

 {% highlight console %}
 -Dcom.gs.lrmi.filter.factory=com.gigaspaces.lrmi.nio.filters.SSLFilterFactory